SAP subsidiary pleads guilty in Oracle case

 | OAKLAND, California

-OAKLAND, California An SAP AG subsidiary pleaded guilty to 12 criminal counts and will pay a $20 million (12 million pound) fine over unauthorized downloads from software rival Oracle Corp.
+OAKLAND, California An SAP AG subsidiary pleaded guilty to 12 criminal counts and will pay a $20 million fine for unauthorized downloads from software rival Oracle Corp.

 As part of the agreement, SAP AG will not be charged with any criminal wrongdoing, SAP attorney Tharan "Greg" Lanier said on Wednesday.